Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Extended composition scheme

 \section{Extended composition scheme}

-In the following we state and prove our main theorem on the extended critical composition scheme~\eqref{Eq4} for small singular exponents.
-For the concepts of critical and small singular exponents we refer to Definitions~\ref{def:critical} and~\ref{def:small}. \begin{theorem} In an extended critical composition scheme $F(z,u)=G\big(u H(z)\big)M(z)$ with small singular exponents, the core size~$X_n$ has factorial moments
+In the following we state and prove our main theorem on the extended critical composition scheme~\eqref{Eq4} for pure schemes.
+For the terms critical and pure, we refer to Definitions~\ref{def:critical} and~\ref{def:pure}, respectively.
+This theorem shows the universality of the three-parameter Mittag-Leffler distribution (introduced in Definition~\ref{def:BetaMittagLeffler}).